natlogica/hundred-days/r1-log.md

 ### R1D57
 Using jinja to make templates for more dynamic html pages.
 Make styling and structure with a blog design to deploy in Flask.

+### R1D58
+Using Bootstrap for building the frontend part of web pages.
+Project is building a "Tinder for dogs" website for a fictional client.